LeRoy radius

 where rA and rB denote the atomic radii of the two atoms.

 For $r>R_{LR}$, the internuclear potential can be reasonably approximated by charge independent atomic distributions, and the vibrational levels can be well described by LeRoy-Bernstein theory.

 For $r<R_{LR}$, there is no generally applicable expression for the internuclear potential.
 Likewise, there is no analogous expression for the vibrational level energies for this region and more sophisticated approximations must be employed.

 A derivation of a more general expression, called the m-dependent LeRoy radius, which depends on the magnetic quantum number (m), was derived in 1995.
 This expression yields the traditional LeRoy Radius in the special case of a spherical, S-state, atom.

-The LeRoy radius is described in high school level chemistry textbooks in Ontario (particularly, in Nelson Chemistry 12, which is the standard required textbook for grade 12 chemistry education in Ontario).